The Last Flight of Noah's Ark: Plot

-A jaded pilot named Noah Dugan (Elliott Gould) is unemployed and owes a large amount of money due to his gambling.
-He goes to an old friend, Stoney (Vincent Gardenia), who owns an airfield.
+A jaded pilot named Noah Dugan is unemployed and owes a large amount of money due to his gambling.
+He goes to an old friend, Stoney, who owns an airfield.
 He is offered a job flying a cargo of animals to a remote South Pacific island aboard a B-29 bomber, a large plane well past its prime.
-Bernadette Lafleur (Geneviève Bujold) is the prim missionary who accompanies him.
-Bernadette has raised the animals at an orphanage and is close to two of the orphans, Bobby (Ricky Schroder) and Julie (Tammy Lauren).
+Bernadette "Bernie" Lafleur is the primary missionary who accompanies him, although they initially dislike each other.
+Bernie has raised the animals at an orphanage and is close to two of the orphans, Julie and Bobby, who resents Dugan after seeing him mistreat one of the animals.

-As the aircraft prepares to taxi for takeoff, Bobby is concerned about Dugan's treatment of the animals, and decides to stow away aboard the bomber so that he can make sure his special friends are properly cared for.
+As the aircraft prepares to taxi for takeoff, Bobby is concerned about Dugan's treatment of the animals, and decides to stow away aboard the bomber so that he can make sure they are properly cared for.
 Julie follows Bobby aboard.
-During the flight, the bomber goes off course, and Dugan is forced to crash-land on an uncharted island that Bobby has spotted with his keen eyesight.
+During the flight, the bomber goes off course, and, running low on fuel, Dugan is forced to crash-land on an uncharted island that Bobby spotted.
 While on the island, the group meets two elderly Japanese holdout sailors who have lived there alone for 35 years.
-Dugan treats them as enemies, as the sailors are unaware that World War II is over, but Bernadette wins their friendship and trust.
-They are able to communicate because the mother of one of the sailors had spent time in America, and she taught her son how to speak English.
-She even named him "Cleveland", after her favorite place there.
+Dugan is suspicious of them, as the sailors are unaware that World War II is over, but Bernie wins their friendship and trust.
+She learns that one of them is named "Cleveland", after the American city by his mother, who had spent time in America before the war and taught him English, allowing the two groups to communicate.